Atr0y/FLashcards-for-German-Words-and-their-Translations/README.md

 # FLashcards-for-German-Words-and-their-Translations
 This is a Basic Flashcard Application to learn different languages made with Python GUI, Tkinter.

-This project is catered towards German Language but you can easily change it to any other language of your choice just by changing the language name and the csv file.
+This project is translates German Language but you can easily change it to any other language of your choice just by changing the language name and the csv file.

 The card will show you the German word and after 3 seconds, its english translation.
 If you got the word right, hit the check mark else hit the cross mark.